 • Define the nature, scope and impact of a problem prior to analysing it and generating solutions

-• This unit will consist of exploring a range of tools associated with the root cause analysis of problems
+• Practice and subsequently use a range of tools and techniques for analysing the root cause of problems

-• This unit will consist of exploring a range of tools associated with generating and deciding upon solutions
+• Practice and subsequently use a range of tools and techniques for generating and deciding upon solutions to problems

 • Understand the criteria and approach which enables the success of the solution to be monitored and reviewed